Can’t find an answer to your question below? Send me an email.

 I take this approach to both protect your privacy (as many in the community know me as a therapist) and to give us both space as we go about our lives.
 If we find that we share in the same environments and communities, we’ll talk more about how to navigate this in the best way possible.

-Another consideration in working with a psychotherapist, psychologist, psychiatrist, social worker, counsellor, and healers is that we co-consult with each other in order to draw from our collective areas of specialty and provide the best quality care .
+Another consideration in working with a psychotherapist, psychologist, psychiatrist, social worker, counsellor, or healer is that we consult with each other in order to draw from our collective areas of specialty and provide the best quality care.
 So, if you know someone in the field whom you wish for me to not consult with about you, please let me know and I will be sure to seek consultation elsewhere.

 In compliance with the Professional Practice Standards for Registered Psychotherapists, I am required to retain my clinical notes for 10 years after our last session together (or longer if you are under the age of 18; in which case I am required to maintain the records for an additional 10 years after your 18th birthday).